higor-leodoro/keeper-me/README.md

    ```

 3. **Set up the environment variables**:
-   request the dotenv file by sending a message to:

-   higor.leodoro@gmail.com
+   As this is a test, the .env file is available in the repository.

 ---